sash-mt5/bybit-official-api-docs/en/rest_api.md

 >Parameters of 'side', 'symbol', 'order_type', 'qty', 'price', 'base_price', 'stop_px', 'time_in_force' are required for all active orders.
 Other parameters are optional unless specified.

->Market price conditional order: A traditional market price order, will be filled at the best available price. 'price' and 'time_in_force' can set to be "" if and only if you are placing market price order.
+>Market price conditional order: A traditional market price order, will be filled at the best available price. 'price' can set to be "" if and only if you are placing market price order.

 >Limit price conditional order: You can set an execution price for your order.
 Only when last traded price reaches the order price, the system will fill your order.